Choosing Takes Time:

 “RT” is the reaction time, “(n)” is the number of stimuli offered, and “a” and “b” are arbitrary measurable constants that depend on the task to be completed and the conditions under which it will be conducted.
 “A” could be getting an appropriate gift for your sister’s birthday and “B” could be a phone call with your mum to find out what other members of the family might be buying her as a present.

-The implication of Hick’s Law for optimisers appears simple – minimise the number of options you display to speed up the decision-making process.
+The implication of Hick’s Law for UX and optimisers appears simple – minimise the number of options you display to speed up the decision-making process.
 There are exceptions to the rule though as if a visitor has already made up their mind before arriving on your site they will take less time to make a decision than someone who has not decided what they want.

 From a conversion perspective this means less is more and give more prominence to the option that is most likely to meet customer goals.
 But what else does Hick’s Law tell us about digital marketing?

-Implications of Hick’s Law:
+Implications of Hick’s Law for UX:

 - The design principle known as K.I.S.S (Keep it Short and Simple) originated from the application of Hick’s Law and this has been applied across many fields.